David Braben: Game development

+Personal life

+In May 1993, he married Katharin Dickinson in Cambridge.
+His current wife is Wendy Irvin-Braben, and he has two sons.
+According to the Sunday Times Rich List in 2020, Braben and his wife have an estimated combined worth of £182 million, an increase of £50 million from the previous year.

 Awards

 On 5 September 2005, Braben received the Development Legend Award at the Develop Industry Excellence Awards in Cambridge.

 In 2012, Braben was elected as a Fellow of the Royal Academy of Engineering.

 In 2013, Braben was co-award winner of Tech Personality of the Year at the UK Tech Awards 2013.
-In the same year he was awarded an honorary degree by Abertay University.
+In the same year, he was awarded an honorary degree by Abertay University.

 Braben was appointed Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to the UK computer and video games industry.

 In January 2015, he received the 2015 Pioneer, Game Developers Choice Award (GDCA), for his work on the Raspberry Pi and for working more than 30 years as a game developer.

 On 12 March 2015, Braben was awarded the BAFTA Academy Fellowship Award in video gaming at the 11th British Academy Games Awards.

-Braben is the recipient of three honorary doctorates from Abertay University (2013), the Open University (2014) and the University of York (15 July 2015).
+Braben is the recipient of three honorary doctorates from Abertay University (2013), the Open University (2014), and the University of York (15 July 2015).

+Braben was inducted into the UK Games Industry Hall of Fame on 4 March 2025.